 SCU’s Yield Rate

 Santa Clara University’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 17% last year.
-For comparison, other CA-based institutions have the following yields: UCSD (17%), UCSB (16%), and UC-Irvine (20%).
+For comparison, other CA-based institutions like UCSD, UCSB, and UC-Irvine have very similar yield rates.

 How Santa Clara University Rates Applicants